ashkanvg/cuJSON/paper_reproduced/scripts/README.md

   ./run_cudf_fig14.sh
   ```

 > **Note**: To compute results for **GPJSON**, the library requires modifications.
 This library lead to no output and it required to modify the source code after installation.
+However, Theoritcally, the best possible results of `GPJSON` will be as same as `pison`, but by modification we realize it is even worst than `pison`.

 To run all methods together: